the-teachingRSE-project/competencies/competencies.md

 ## Project team structures

-In @tbl:teams-se, @tbl:teams-res, and @tbl:teams-comm, we look at individual or team competencies and approaches to them, considering how these differ depending on whether an RSE or researcher is working alone on a software project, or whether they are working as part of a team of RSEs.
+In @tbl:teams-se, @tbl:teams-res, and @tbl:teams-comm, we look at individual or team competencies and approaches to them, considering how these differ depending on whether an RSE is working alone on a software project, or whether they are working as part of a team of RSEs.
 We extend this to consider how things differ when an RSE or a group of RSEs is based locally within a research team or department,